Prabhat147/Prabhat147/README.md

 Hi there, I'm Prabhat Amgain

-I'm a Bsc.CSIT student and currently exploring the frontend technologies.
+I'm a Bsc.CSIT student and currently exploring the frontend technologies like HTML,CSS and Javascript.

-I also know learning C and C++.
+I am also familiar with C and C++.